 The 2015 MC4 Cabernet Sauvignon was fermented using non inoculated yeasts.
 This vintage was especially small for their vineyard – only 95 cases of this wine was produced.
 The wine shows a distinctive thread of red fruit throughout the bouquet which also carries onto the palate.
 Both Paul and Fred have noticed this every year – starting with the home wine Paul made years ago.
 Aromas of bright red cherry, raspberry, red licorice and a subtle hint of darker spices show on the bouquet.
 The palate shows a noticeable finesse and elegance from start to finish.
 The wine is medium bodied and superbly balanced between flavor, acidity and structure.
 A seamless quality if you will.
 Structurally the fine-grained tannins show more in the front of the palate then the finish.
 Very approachable in its youth and very food friendly.

-The wines are selectively distributed in retail outlets in the Napa Valley including at Cal Wine in Calistoga, Backroom Wines and at the Oxbow Wine Merchant in the Oxbow Public Market – both in the city of Napa.
+The wines are selectively distributed in retail outlets in the Napa Valley including at Cal Wine in Calistoga, Backroom Wines and at the Oxbow Wine Merchant in the Oxbow Public Market, both in the city of Napa.
+And Golden Gate Wine Cellars in San Francisco has been selling MC4 wines since their first vintage.
 For more information and or to join their mailing list, visit: www.mc4wine.com